End-plate potential: Threshold potential ("All or None")

 When an action potential causes the release of many acetylcholine vesicles, acetylcholine diffuses across the neuromuscular junction and binds to ligand-gated nicotinic receptors (non-selective cation channels) on the muscle fiber.
 This allows for increased flow of sodium and potassium ions, causing depolarization of the sarcolemma (muscle cell membrane).

 The small depolarization associated with the release of acetylcholine from an individual synaptic vesicle is called a miniature end-plate potential (MEPP), and has a magnitude of about +0.4mV.
 MEPPs are additive, eventually increasing the end-plate potential (EPPs) from about -100mV up to the threshold potential of -60mV, at which level the voltage-gated ion channels in the postsynaptic membrane open, allowing a sudden flow of sodium ions from the synapse and a sharp spike in depolarization.
 This depolarization voltage spike triggers an action potential which propagates down the postsynaptic membrane leading to muscle contraction.
-It is important to note that EPPs are not action potentials, but that they trigger action potentials.
+EPPs are not action potentials, but that they trigger action potentials.
 In a normal muscular contraction, approximately 100-200 acetylcholine vesicles are released causing a depolarization that is 100 times greater in magnitude than a MEPP.
 This causes the membrane potential to depolarize +40mV (100 x 0.4mV = 40mV) from -100mV to -60mV where it reaches threshold.